 Calligraphers hand-finish personalised invitations to King’s coronation

-Calligraphers have been carefully putting the finishing touches to the personalised invitations for the King’s coronation.
+Calligraphers have been carefully putting the finishing touches to the personalised invitations for the coronation of King Charles III and Queen Consort Camilla.

 Among the invites pictured on the royal family’s Instagram account was one for Max Woosey, dubbed “the boy in the tent”, who raised more than £750,000 for North Devon Hospice by camping in his garden for three years.